 From the point of view of transmitting individual radio programmes, the most important service is broadcasting centres.
 They are equipped with modern digital technology and use recordings made on CD, MD, DAT and direct from computers.
 Classic analogue tape is rarely used today (that is especially true of news programmes, which practically never use them).
 Studios are equipped with the Dalet computer system, which is used for recording, preparing programmes, special transmissions and to a certain extent for archiving programmes.
 Czech Radio's most modern facility is the Studio Building in Římská Street, in the Prague district of Vinohrady.
 All studios are equipped with digital mixing desks, computer systems and are connected by fibre optics.
-At the same time, regional studios are also being equipped with similar technology (in 2001 that was the case in the studios in Brno, Ustí nad Labem and České Buděiovice).
+At the same time, regional studios are also being equipped with similar technology.

 Recording studios are an important part of Czech Radio's facilities, and are used for recording various genres of music and drama.
-The biggest studio, studio 1 in Vinohrady, is designed for the recording of symphonic music, and can hold a whole orchestra.
+The biggest studio, Studio 1 in Vinohrady, is designed for the recording of symphonic music, and can hold a whole orchestra.
 The recordings are not just broadcast but are also sold on various formats.
 The technical division also restores unique historical pictures which were taken at Czech Radio.